Advertiser Disclosure

 • Only apply for credit you need

 You can get a loan even if you don’t have a good credit score.
 FHA loans can help, but you will have to contend with mortgage insurance premiums.
 It’s better to build your credit score by prioritizing debt repayment and balances on any credit card before buying a house.
-However, you have choices to buy a home if time isn’t on your side.
+However, you have the choice to buy a home if time isn’t on your side.

 Loading...
 Loading...